zongpingding/char2path/README.md

 The `char2path` Package
 =======================

-The `char2path` package provides a LaTeX package for converting characters into TikZ paths.
+The `char2path` package provides a LaTeX package for converting characters into Ti*k*Z paths.

 Overview
 --------